 Dondorf's ‘Einköpfige Deutsche Spielkarte No.303’ (‘Single-ended German Playing Cards’) were produced during the period 1900-1930.
 As the title suggests, the cards are single-ended with German suit symbols (acorns, bells, hearts & leaves).
 The numeral cards have charming illustrations of rural scenes.

 These designs imitating late medieval costumes were published by B. Dondorf in Germany in various editions between 1889-1933 as Mittelalter No.150, 151 and 135.
-At first there were no indices, but after 1906 corner indices were added (A, K, D, B).
-Usually there was no Joker.

 “Cartes Comiques”, published by B. Dondorf, 52 cards (no Joker), printed by chromolithography, square corners, 65mm x 94mm, c.1870-1888.
 The reverse shows Cinderella and the Prince in a casement, their faces forming a Heart and Diamond, with Club and Spade in vignettes below.

 The designs are a meld between the standard international pattern and German-style French-suited cards.
 Elements from various other standard patterns can be detected.
 This attempt to create a new standard pattern unfortunately was not a success.

 The court cards in this well designed double-ended pack are realistically dressed in 16th century costumes with German suit symbols.
 The Kings and high ranking personnel are strict and austere.
 The farm workers and artisans remind us that the early 16th century was also the time of The German Peasants' War.
 Published during the period c.1926-1933.
 The reverse shows Prussian eagles.

 The Valets in this deck appear in costumes of the Biedermeier period, portraying sentimental and pious poses, designed with graceful, curving lines but in keeping with the iconography of traditional German playing card patterns.